71 Cm How Many Inches

 The coexistence of metric and imperial systems reflects a fascinating history.
 The metric system, developed in France during the late 18th century, aimed for a more rational and standardized system based on decimal multiples of a meter.
 Its logical structure facilitated easier calculation and wider international adoption.

 The imperial system, with its origins in British units, developed organically over centuries.
-It lacks the inherent consistency of the metric system, leading to the complexities we encounter during conversions.
+Even so, it lacks the inherent consistency of the metric system, leading to the complexities we encounter during conversions.
 While the imperial system is still used in some countries, the metric system is the predominant system globally, largely due to its simplicity and ease of use.

 Beyond the Calculation: Understanding Significant Figures and Rounding